StackStorm/st2/docs/README.md

 Stanley can now be operated using the REST API, st2 CLI, and the st2client python client library.
 [Hubot/Chat integration](hubot.md) is also provided.

 ### Running Stanley from Packages
-If you installed according to the steps at [Install.md](install.md), Stanley can be run by using the folling command:
+If you installed according to the steps at [Install.md](install.md), Stanley can be run by using the following command:

     st2run start|stop|restart|status